School Board Policy 601 -

 A. “Academic standard” means a summary description of student learning in a required content area or elective content area.

-D. “Instruction” means methods of providing learning experiences that enable students to meet state and district academic standards and graduation requirements.
+I. “Instruction” means methods of providing learning experiences that enable students to meet state and district academic standards and graduation requirements including applied and experiential learning.

 1. Student performance on the National Assessment of Educational Progress where applicable;

-2. The size of the academic achievement gap and rigorous course taking, including college-level advanced placement, postsecondary enrollment options including concurrent enrollment, other statutorily recognized courses of study or industry certification courses or programs and enrichment experiences by student subgroup;
+2. The size of the academic achievement gap; rigorous course taking, including college-level advanced placement, postsecondary enrollment options including concurrent enrollment, other statutorily recognized courses of study or industry certification courses or programs, and enrichment experiences by student subgroup;

 3. Student performance on the Minnesota Comprehensive Assessments;